 How to Save on the Cost of Pet Ownership

-That’s the record-setting amount that Americans spent on their dogs, cats, pot-bellied pigs and other four-legged friends in 2015, according to the American Pet Products Association.
-Considering the fact that some 65 percent of U.S. households own pets (according to the National Pet Owners Survey), it’s no wonder that sometimes our wallets feel strained.
+Americans spent $69.5 billion on their dogs, cats, pot-bellied pigs, and other pets in 2017, according to the American Pet Products Association (APPA).
+This was a 4 percent increase over the previous year.
+Considering that nearly two-thirds of U.S. households own pets, according to the APPA, it’s no wonder that sometimes our wallets feel strained.

-But whether your concern is the high cost of food, boarding, grooming, or healthcare, we found some smart ways to save.
+But whether your concern is the high cost of food, boarding, grooming, or healthcare, there are some smart ways to save.

 An overnight stay for a small pet in a kennel typically is about $20 to $25, according to Care.com, and many high-end boarding facilities charge three or four times as much.
 Boarding a cat may be a few dollars cheaper than boarding a small dog, but it still adds up.
 Friends or family who love your pet enough to step in when you’re gone can be a much cheaper solution—especially if you're willing to return the favor.
 That’s why one of the most important things you can do to save money on boarding is to raise and train a well-mannered pet.
 It’s hard to ask people for a favor when your dog isn’t house-trained or has separation anxiety.

 Professional grooming is a luxury you can do without if you train your pets to be comfortable with you taking care of their grooming needs.
 Ease them along by handling their feet gently so they'll allow you to clip their nails.
 Make sure to use only a brush that they're comfortable with, and start slowly so they feel like it's just another way for you to pet them and give them attention.
 By taking care of these basic needs regularly yourself, you can save a lot of money on groomers.